seangoodvibes/DelugeDocs/docs/contributing/contributing-to-the-docs.md

 To make changes to the site, you need a [GitHub account](https://github.com/signup).

-## For casual contributors
+## Contributing through the GitHub website

-If you want to work on individual pages, refine existing content, correct a typo, or similar, you can do so through the GitHub website.
+If you want to work on individual pages, such as correcting a typo or expanding on a topic, you can do so through the GitHub website.

 You need a GitHub account and permission to work on the project, but no other setup or tools are required.